 This insurance policy helps pay for the repair or replacement of paint sprayers, brushes, and other tools and equipment if they are lost, stolen, or damaged.

-Insureon's licensed agents work with top-rated U.S. insurers to find coverage that fits your painting business, whether you work independently or hire employees.
+Insureon's licensed agents work with top-rated U.S. insurers to find the most affordable coverage that fits your painting business, whether you work independently or hire employees.